spacing spacing spacing

 The Modality of the Treatment

-I conduct all clinical sessions by telephone; for clients outside the US who do not have unlimited phone service to the US, I use Signal audio because Signal is encrypted.
+I conduct all clinical sessions by telephone; for clients (within or outside the US) who prefer an encrypted connection, I use Signal audio.
 I do not use video conferencing.

 The Length of Treatment